Condoleezza Rice: Racial discrimination

 Rice experienced firsthand the injustices of Birmingham's discriminatory laws and attitudes.
-She was instructed to walk proudly in public and to use the facilities at home rather than subject herself to the indignity of "colored" facilities in town.
-As Rice recalls of her parents and their peers, "they refused to allow the limits and injustices of their time to limit our horizons."
+She was instructed by her parents to walk proudly in public and to use the facilities at home rather than face shame from the "colored" facilities in town.
+As Rice recalls, "they refused to allow the limits and injustices of their time to limit our horizons."

 However, Rice recalls various times in which she suffered discrimination on account of her race, which included being relegated to a storage room at a department store instead of a regular dressing room, being barred from going to the circus or the local amusement park, being denied hotel rooms, and even being given bad food at restaurants.
 Also, while Rice was mostly kept by her parents from areas where she might face discrimination, she was very aware of the civil rights struggle and the problems of Jim Crow laws in Birmingham.
 A neighbor, Juliemma Smith, described how "[Condi] used to call me and say things like, 'Did you see what Bull Connor did today?'
 She was just a little girl and she did that all the time.
 I would have to read the newspaper thoroughly because I wouldn't know what she was going to talk about."
 Rice herself said of the segregation era: "Those terrible events burned into my consciousness.
 I missed many days at my segregated school because of the frequent bomb threats."

 During the violent days of the Civil Rights Movement, Reverend Rice armed himself and kept guard over the house while Condoleezza practiced the piano inside.
 Reverend Rice instilled in his daughter and students that black people would have to prove themselves worthy of advancement, and would simply have to be "twice as good" to overcome injustices built into the system.

 Rice said "My parents were very strategic, I was going to be so well prepared, and I was going to do all of these things that were revered in white society so well, that I would be armored somehow from racism.
 I would be able to confront white society on its own terms."

 While the Rices supported the goals of the civil rights movement, they did not agree with the idea of putting their child in harm's way.

 Rice was eight when her schoolmate Denise McNair, aged 11, was murdered in the bombing of the primarily black Sixteenth Street Baptist Church by white supremacists on September 15, 1963.
 Rice has commented upon that moment in her life:

-Rice states that growing up during racial segregation taught her determination against adversity, and she needed to be "twice as good" as non-minorities.